vertica/VerticaPy/docs/source/user_guide_introduction.rst

           ^^^^^^^^

           Unlock the potential of the Virtual DataFrame (:py:class:`~vDataFrame`).
-          Explore our core object, discovering its role in storing and manipulating data.
-Delve into its efficiency to optimize your data manipulation processes and elevate your analytical capabilities.
+          Explore its role in storing and manipulating data, optimizing your data manipulation processes, and
+          elevating your analytical capabilities.

     .. grid-item::

-        .. card:: Best Practices
+        .. card:: Best practices
           :link: notebooks/introduction/best-practices/index.html
           :text-align: center
           :class-card: custom-card-9